brucemcpherson/bmScrvizConnector/dependencies.md

 # Google Apps Script Project: bmScrvizConnector
-This repo (bmScrvizConnector) was automatically updated on 10/22/2021, 10:28:47 AM by GasGit
+This repo (bmScrvizConnector) was automatically updated on 6/19/2024, 2:39:34 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")